HMS New Zealand (1911): Put into reserve

 On 6 February New Zealand was pulled by tugs to a mooring on the Hamoaze.
-Most of the crew sent on six weeks leave, with a skeleton crew of 250 remaining behind under the command of Lieutenant Commander Alexander David Boyle.

-Leggett gave up command of New Zealand and was succeeded by Captain Hartley Russell Gwennap Moore (1881–1953) on 11 March 1920.
-Moore remained in that position until July 1921.

-New Zealand was paid off into reserve on 15 March 1920.
+Most of the crew sent on six-weeks leave, with a skeleton crew of 250 remaining behind under the command of Lieutenant Commander Alexander David Boyle.
+Leggett gave up command of New Zealand and was succeeded by Captain Hartley Russell Gwennap Moore (1881–1953) on 11 March.
+Moore remained in that position until July 1921.New Zealand was paid off into reserve on 15 March 1920.
 By this time the battlecruiser was regarded as obsolete by the Royal Navy, as she was coal powered and her 12-inch guns were inferior to the 15 in guns deployed on the latest generation of capital ships.

-New Zealand was briefly recommissioned on 1 July 1921 with a reserve crew to replace HMS Hercules as flagship at Rosyth under the command of Captain Ralph Eliot (1881–1958), who had previously been in command of Hercules.

-Eliot was to be the ship’s last captain, and remained in command until 1 September 1921.
+She was briefly recommissioned on 1 July 1921 with a reserve crew to replace HMS Hercules as flagship at Rosyth under the command of Captain Ralph Eliot (1881–1958), who had previously been in command of Hercules.
+Eliot was to be the ship's last captain, and remained in command until 1 September.